MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-new-ecommerce-site.md

 # required metadata

 title: Create a new Dynamics 365 e-Commerce site
-description: This topic introduces the concept of an online store and how they're used in Dynamics 365 for Commerce.
-It also provides a link to more information about online stores and how to set one up in Dynamics 365.
+description: This topic introduces the concept of an online store and how they're used in Dynamics 365 Commerce.
+It also provides a link to more information about online stores and how to set one up.
 author: StuHarg
 manager: annbe
 ms.date: 08/30/2019